etrusci-org/lastfmlog/README.md

 ## Usage

-Syntax: `cli.py Action [Options]...`
+Syntax: `cli.py Action [Options ...]`

 - **Action** is mandatory, while **Options** are optional.
 - Multiple options can be combined together.
 - It does not matter if the action comes before or after the options.
 - Not all actions support the same options.

-Overview of available actions and options:
+Overview of available actions and the options they support:

 - **whoami**
   - `--datadir`